 Having successfully dodged the task of accompanying the kids to a Katy Perry concert a couple of weeks ago, Koen and I decided to grab some 🍔 and 🍺.
 A couple of days before our visit, Rotisserie was mentioned in the Parool newspaper as an aside in Hiske Versprille’s review of its sister restaurant, The Fat Pie.
 As she wrote that in her opinion, Rotisserie’s burgers are the best in town, Koen didn’t need much persuasion from my side to go and check them out.

-Rotisserie has two outlets, one west of city centre (De Clercqstraat 81) aptly named Rotisserie West, but as it was easier for us to reach we chose Rotisserie East (Beukenplein 17).
-Due an injury Koen was walking with crutches and therefore taking public transport was not ideal and we decided to catch a Uber.
+Rotisserie has two outlets, one west of the city center (De Clercqstraat 81) aptly named Rotisserie West, but as it was easier for us to reach, we chose Rotisserie East (Beukenplein 17).
+Due to an injury, Koen was walking with crutches, and therefore taking public transport was not ideal, so we decided to catch an Uber.
 After we sat down on their terrace on the square, we glanced over the menu to order some drinks.
-Obviously, the El Diablo from Cocktail section immediately caught our eye due to the pricing but the RYIL (recommended if you like) mentioning Katy Perry, a square in Amsterdam and sharing Ubers was just uncanny.
+Obviously, the El Diablo from Cocktail section immediately caught our eye due to the pricing, but the RYIL (recommended if you like) mentioning Katy Perry, a square in Amsterdam, and sharing Ubers was just uncanny.
 We were “summoned” to go there! 👹

 You don’t come across too many burger joints that opt for double patties as standard, but it was a delicious burger with the spot-on patties, just cooked through yet still nice and juicy.
-Only downside is that but the abundance of sauce and meat juices had saturated the lower part of the burger bun already when served.
-The upside of having two patties is that you can take it apart and have 2 openfaced burgers that are more managable to eat.
-Nevertheless, very satisfying and indeed recommended!
+The only downside is that but the abundance of sauce and meat juices had saturated the lower part of the burger bun already when served.
+The upside of having two patties is that you can take it apart and have 2 open-faced burgers that are more manageable to eat.
+Nevertheless, hugely satisfying and indeed recommended!